97AlexNguyen/Alex_Houdini_Things/README.md

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=97AlexNguyen&theme=nord&hide_border=true&include_all_commits=true&count_private=true&layout=compact)

 <h1 align="center"><img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px" /> "Okay, let's get started." </h1>

-> You can find many Python scripts for Houdini Digital Assets (HDAs) here, such as callback scripts, working with button strips, toggles, dynamic UI, and PyQt5 as well.

-> All examples you can find in "Test HDA"
->To use test packages, download the latest version of the repo and extract all files to the "packages" folder.
-All folders and files should be directly inside the "packages" folder, not within a subfolder of the "packages" folder.

 # $\color[RGB]{122, 255, 253} A \ : \ Houdini \ Packages \ and \ Python \ Script \ locations $